awood1261/spirits-and-lyrics/data/episodes/hokkaido.md

 Oki reaches and takes out his spear that he’s used numerous times to slay many gods.
 But in the moment he has a change of heart.
 He returns the spear to his back.
 Oki approaches the wind goddess for a reason why she attacked the Ainu village claiming many lives.
 He also shares that he was planning on killing her but he had changed his mind because Pikatakamuy was the goddess of wind and is necessary.
 After giving a mandate of no more strong winds to Pikata, Oki shows kindness by healing her bruises, mending her robes and fixing her house with each wave of his magical fan.
 Oki returns back to the Ainu village with the promise of only calm winds from here on out.
 Kamuy-Huci has restored most of the villagers from the storm.
 Okikurmi goes back to helping the Ainu rebuild what was lost and vows to remain protecting the village.
 I’m sure that the process of staying put after a major setback, facing an adversary head on and then showing mercy in victory is the path that was chosen by the Ainu many times during their transition period with the mainland of Japan.

-Oki Dub Ainu Band Utarhythm
+## The Lyrics: Utarhythm - Oki Dub Ainu Band
 Oki Kano was born in 1957 in Kanagawa Prefecture, next to Tokyo.
 He Lived a traditional Japanese life with a mother and father.
 His nickname at school growing up was Ainu but he didn't pay it any mind.
 He earned a degree in crafts at  Tokyo University of Fine Arts and Music.
 Even with a degree earned, Oki was still searching for something.
 In 1987 he moved to New York City to, "be a nobody".

 He worked as a special effects artist on film productions in New York City.
 No prominent opportunities arose and he spends the next 5 years in New York before returning to Japan still searching to find himself.
 He changed careers upon his return, switching from special effects to an art director.
 Even the change in careers still left Oki searching for himself.